 \section{Robustness to Adversary}

-In this section, we will turn the \textsc{Query} algorithm into an robust one .
-In other words, we want the following thing happens with high probability: the algorithm respond to all query points correctly.
+In this section, we will turn the \textsc{Query} algorithm into a robust one.
+In other words, we want the following thing to happen with high probability: the algorithm responds to all query points correctly.
 We achieve this goal by taking three steps.
 We start with constant success probability for the \textsc{Query} procedure, which we have proved in the previous section.

-In the first step, we boost this constant probability to high probability by applying the median technique.
-We note that current algorithm succeed with high probability only for one fixed point but we want it to respond to arbitrary query points correctly.
-It is not an easy task to generalize directly from a fixed point to infinitely points in the while space.
+In the first step, we boost this constant probability to a high probability by applying the median technique.
+We note that the current algorithm succeeds with high probability only for one fixed point but we want it to respond to arbitrary query points correctly.

+It is not an easy task to generalize directly from a fixed point to infinite points in the whole space.
 Thus we take a middle step by introducing unit ball and $\epsilon$-net.
 We say a unit ball in $\R^d$ is a collection of points whose norm is less than or equal to $1$.
-An $\epsilon$-net is a finite collection of points, called net points, that has the "covering" property.
-To be specific, the union of balls that centered at net points with radius $\epsilon$ covers the unit ball.
+An $\epsilon$-net is a finite collection of points, called net points, that has the ``covering'' property.
+To be more specific, the union of balls that centered at net points with radius $\epsilon$ covers the unit ball.
 In the second step, we show that given a net of the unit ball, we have the correctness on all net points.

-Finally, we show the correctness of algorithm from net points to all points in the whole space.
-Then we obtain an robust algorithm.
+Finally, we show the correctness of the algorithm from net points to all points in the whole space.
+Then we obtain a robust algorithm.

 {\bf Starting Point} In Section~\ref{sec:correctness}, we have already obtained a query algorithm with constant success probability for a fixed query point.